Structural assistance grant

 There has been an increase to the maximum amount of assistance available under this grant.
 If you have already applied for this grant, we will contact you if we need more information.

-The new maximum amount will be available to all eligible applications received for these disaster events:
+The new maximum amount will be available to all eligible applications received for disaster events since November 2021.

 - you received a grant under one of the eligible disasters listed above and repair works were completed, and